 Deploying a Rails app to a Sub URI

-Recently I was working on a POC application.
-And I had to deploy that application to show a demo.
-Since it is a POC app I had to deploy it as a Sub URI of an existing app.
+that application to show a demo.
+Since it is a POC app I had to

 I modified the nginx conf file to set up the sub URI, based on the information from this doc.
 I have added passenger_base_uri option to the conf, but that was just starting the application from the sub URI.
 All the URLs in the application is using the base URL instead of the sub URI.